zhangwei03020915/abp/docs/en/tutorials/microservice/part-01.md

 ## Summary

-In this part, you've created the initial microservice solution which already contains a few infrastructure services.
+In this part, you've created the initial microservice solution, which already contains a few infrastructure services.
 We will create our first business service in the [next part](part-02.md).